mahimagupta24/emoji-interpreter2/README.md

 # emoji-interpreter2

-This app is built with CodeSandbox and Reactjs.
+This app is built with CodeSandbox and ReactJs.

 It will let the user know the meaning of a single emoji on clicking on that emoji or pasting in the input area provided.